vas3k/GodMode2/README.md

 * Make Widgets Great Again (+sexy appearance)
 * Support default values from more databases
 * Rewrite policies
-* Security test for XSS and injections (be careful with that, check all models you create and send me pull requests)
+* Security test for XSS and injections (be careful with that; check all the models you create and send me pull requests)
 * Think about better filtering/sorting interface
 * Make an install~~.php~~ file for easier cold start
-* Maybe more AJAX for validation and inline editing
+* More AJAX for validation and inline editing, probably

 ## Similar Projects

-Other great projects for automatic admin interfaces:
+Other great projects of automatic admin interfaces:

 * [Django Admin Module (Python)](https://docs.djangoproject.com/en/dev/ref/contrib/admin/)
 * [Flask-Admin (Python)](https://github.com/flask-admin/flask-admin)